HoldOnBro/Actions-OpenWrt/README.md

 ## How to Use

-You need to add 4(at least the first one) secrets to make Actions work.
+You need to add 5(at least the first one) secrets to make Actions work properly.

 1. **RELEASES_TOKEN**, which should be your Github **Personal Access Token** with at least the *public_repo* checked.
 2. **DOCKER_USERNAME**(Optional, if you don't need an aarch64 docker img) is your dockerhub username.